kyleu/solitaire.gg/README.md

 ## Technology

 Solitaire.gg is a WebGL client-server solitaire implementation with offline support.
+Using 4K-ready retina-quality HD graphics, Solitaire.gg aims to be the best card game available.

 In online mode, a Play application communicates over a WebSocket to a pool of Akka actors managing games and connections.
 Serialization is handled by Play Json, and all database communication runs via postgres-async.
 In offline mode, Scala.js compiles the